-The People's Bank of China (PBOC) set the dollar-yuan central parity rate lower at 6.3498 on Thursday, compared with 6.3677 set on Wednesday, marking the lowest parity since May 15, 2018.
+The People's Bank of China (PBOC) set the dollar-yuan central parity rate higher for a seventh trading day at 7.0298 on Monday, compared with 6.9920 set on Friday, marking the weakest fixing since July 7, 2020.

 Prev.
 Official Close

 The PBOC started setting daily central parity rates on Jan 4, 2007.